 - Verify that you have no conflicts of interest and have all necessary department or firm approvals, if any, before committing to a matter.

 - A Partnership staff attorney is assigned to coordinate each of our client matters.
 An initial conference call with the volunteer attorney(s), client and Partnership staff attorney will be held at the beginning of each volunteer engagement.
-After that initial call, you may consult with your client directly.
+After that initial call, you can consult with your client directly.

 - A Partnership staff member will contact you periodically for updates on the progress of the matter.
 If you find that you cannot devote sufficient attention to your matter, or if any other questions or problems arise in the course of your representation, please contact the Partnership immediately.